Timothy Dalton

 Timothy Dalton and Vanessa Redgrave

 They spent more than six hours talking, not noticing how time flew by.
-From then on, their meetings and life under one roof stretched over many years.
-Dalton wasn't always faithful, but Vanessa in her forties was not only stunningly beautiful but also intelligent.
+From then on, their relationship and life together lasted many years.
+Dalton wasn't always faithful, but Vanessa was not only stunningly beautiful in her forties but also brilliant.

 Together, they performed on stage, with Timothy consistently calling her a great actress.
 Even when all of London was buzzing about their affair, Dalton never allowed himself to comment on their private life, and the couple preferred spending quiet time together over social events.
 The only thing that irked the actor was the regular visits from Redgrave's daughters and talks of potential children.
 During such times, he preferred to go fishing or read a book alone.